 The person authorized to sign an agreement, in accordance with the regulations above, must always review the content of the agreement and decide whether the University should enter into it or not.
 This applies regardless of whether the agreement has been reviewed by the Legal Division.
 Agreements always contain material conditions which cannot be assessed by the Legal Division.
 The principal investigator/project manager is to make sure that there is sufficient supporting documentation, such as financial documents, documented support for the project at department/faculty level and any comments from the legal counsel responsible for the matter.
 For more information, see Checklist regarding the Vice Chancellor's signing of agreements (Word, 18,5 kB, new window).
 (In Swedish)

 An agreement regarding a collaboration with an external party constitutes a matter at Lund University and must be registered at department or faculty level.
 Also, any correspondence between the Legal Division and the external party during the negotiations is to be registered as part of the matter.
 As the principal investigator or project manager, you are responsible for ensuring that this takes place.
 Contact the Lund University registrar’s office if you need more information.

 Conflict of interest, secondary employment and engaging companies with ties to University staff

 When working with an agreement, for example in the context of a collaboration with a company where an employee has business interests, you may need to discuss issues of conflict of interest and secondary employment, and the rules that apply when companies with ties to University staff are engaged.
+It is important to note if the principal investigator or another employee partaking in the project have interests in any of the collaborating partners.
+Such interests can be for example different types of conflicts of interests such as owning shares in a company.
 See the guidelines below.

 For questions about agreements, contact: